EloiStree/r/calltoaction/readme.md

 ## How you can help me explore the Lynx R1 ?

 - Teaching is the best way to master a topic.
 I am always in to teach topic
+- I always open to do prototype, experiment or small application of less that 5 weeks duration.
+- I will be available of coding feature on the Lynx R1 or the Quest 3

 ## How you can help me develop Open Macro Input ?